 I never earned big money growing up, but I come from a long line of frugal people, so I never spent much.
 But just the same, saving can only get you so far.
 A wise and successful businessman I know once told me he’d much rather have good luck than good management.
 I agree.
 In 1980, I had the good luck of buying Canada savings bonds that happened to pay a whopping 20% per year interest.
 I didn’t realize what a windfall this would be.
 It was my mother’s idea.
 As the world went crazy with high interest rates, my little stash of grass cutting money pretty much doubled while I was finishing high school and university.
 In the end, when those bonds matured 4 or 5 years later, they made all the difference to my homestead dream.
 I still only had a few pennies as far as land went, but I was just barely in the ballpark for buying a little chunk of cheap heaven.
 The trick was to find it.

-With nothing to be found in southern Ontario after four years of day trips with my girl friend (now wife), Mary, we venture north to what they call the “little clay belt” near New Liskeard.
+With nothing to be found in southern Ontario after four years of day trips with my girl friend (now wife), Mary, we venture north to what they call the “little clay belt” near New Liskeard in northern Ontario.
 Mary was born in British Guyana, in South America, and her father’s work brought her to Canada in 1981.
 We met in grade 13 and we’ve been together ever since.
+The prospect of living a rural life was completely foreign to her, but she was willing to give it a try.

 Most of northern Ontario had its layer of soil scraped off by glaciers a long time ago, but the little clay belt was different.
 For reasons no one can be completely sure about, this small area has deep, rich soil.
 It’s also surrounded by and punctuated with lakes, rivers and some pretty good trout fishing.
 That sounded like an unusual combination worth checking out, so we did.